-Ear, Nose and Throat, and Related Structures Impairments
+Ear, Nose and Throat and Related Structures Impairment

-- 6.1 Chapter 9 in the AMA 4 Guides (pp 223 234) provides guidelines on methods of assessing permanent impairment involving the ear, nose and throat and related structures, including the face.
-The assessment of permanent impairment involving scarring of the face may be undertaken using Chapter 13, The Skin, in the AMA 4 Guides (pp 279 280) and/or section 9.2 (p 229 230 AMA 4 Guides) The Face. - 6.2 Chapter 9 in the AMA 4 Guides discusses the ear, hearing, equilibrium, the face, respiratory (air passage) obstruction, mastication and deglutition, olfaction and taste, and speech.
-It should be noted that there is potential overlap with other chapters, particularly the nervous system, in these areas.
+- 6.1 Chapter 9 in the AMA 4 Guides (pp 223-234) provides guidelines on methods of assessing permanent impairment involving the ear, nose and throat and related structures, including the face.
+The assessment of permanent impairment involving scarring of the face may be undertaken using Chapter 13, The Skin, in the AMA 4 Guides (pp 279-280) and/or section 9.2 (p 229-230 AMA 4 Guides) The Face. - 6.2 Chapter 9 discusses the ear, hearing, equilibrium, the face, respiratory (air passage) obstruction, mastication and deglutition, olfaction and taste, and speech.
+There is potential overlap with other chapters, particularly the nervous system, in these areas.